 In other words, modifier 22 claims should be the exception, not the rule.
 Frequent, unjustified modifier 22 usage is a big red flag for payers.

 Documentation is Key

 To support a modifier 22 claim, the rule of thumb in our office is the physician must clearly document why the care was especially difficult and what the surgeon did to handle the difficulty of the case.
 Comparative language that contrasts the difference between a procedure reported with modifier 22 and a typical procedure of the same type further establishes the unusual nature of the service.
-For example:

 Patient had an extensive amount of epidural veins encasing the nerve root.
 This resulted in blood loss that was approximately six times normal, and this made the case more difficult [why].
 In addition, due to excessive bleeding, extensive bipolar cauterization was utilized; as a result homeostasis was achieved [what].

 Details matter.
 Many physicians strongly believe the statement in the operative report, “case was especially difficult due to morbid obesity,” is sufficient documentation to warrant modifier 22.
 Most insurers would disagree.
 Morbid obesity may make things more difficult, but the documentation must describe the added difficulty in detail.
-For instance:

 Patient’s large body habitus (320 lbs at 5’2) made the procedure technically more arduous.
 This made the paravertebral muscles more complicated to retract and the tumor especially difficult to access; additional staff had to be used to retract muscle properly so as to not cause injury to the spine.

 Ideally, the physician will document and explain any additional diagnoses, pre-existing conditions, unexpected findings, or complicating factors contributing to the extra time and effort.